-After working with Emilee I had rediscovered a taste for shooting and although I still had a hefty backlog of images (still do actually!)
+After working with E I had rediscovered a taste for shooting and although I still had a hefty backlog of images (still do actually!)
 I was anxious to get another shoot in soon before the summer was over.

 I had booked a week off work covering my birthday in July and felt this presented the perfect opportunity for me.
 This time though I didn’t want to stay local and wanted more of an adventure.